-While the Chromecast’s popularity has spread far and wide already, those who have yet to be initiated into its world may still have a lot of questions about how the dongle works and what it can do.
-We cover all of that below, and have added an updated list highlighting all the best apps that support the device.
+While the Chromecast’s popularity has spread far and wide already, those who have yet to be initiated into its world may still have a lot of questions about how the device works and what it can do.
+We cover all of that below, and have recently added an updated list highlighting all the best apps that currently support the device.

 What is Chromecast, and how does it work?

-The Chromecast is a 2-inch dongle that doesn’t look much different from a USB thumb drive you might plug into your laptop.
-The dongle runs off a simplified version of Google’s Chrome OS, and has only 256k of memory – which is nothing.
+As previously mentioned, the Chromecast is a puck-like device with a circumference roughly the size of can of soda.
+The latest version comes in three distinct colors — dubbed Black, Coral, and Lemonade — each of which features three built-in antennas, a malleable HDMI cord, and support for 802.11 ac and 5 GHz bands.
+The device runs off a simplified version of Google’s Chrome OS, and has only 256 MB of memory, which is nothing.
 However, it doesn’t need to have a ton of memory because it’s not much more than a glorified gateway.
 It gets plugged into your HDTV’s HDMI port, connected to your home’s Wi-Fi network, and acts as a portal for the content on your mobile devices to be cast onto your TV.

 What devices work with Chromecast?